bogdano/bogdano.github.io/src/pages/projects/engage.md

 order: 2
 ---

 **Please feel free to create an account and explore the app.
-If you would like to see what the app looks like to moderators, please send me an email using the button above, and I will elevate your privileges.**<br /><br />
+If you would like to see what the app looks like to moderators, you can contact me and I will elevate your account's privileges.**<br /><br />

 In the Covid and post-Covid years, more and more employees opted to work from home most of the time, and one result of that was the loss of a feeling of cohesion within the branch.
 Our app was intended to ameliorate this loss by providing a platform for employees to engage